London Centre for Arts and Cultural Exchange: Key activities and initiatives under TCCE include:

+Membership and Governance

+TCCE continues to operate with a core membership of universities, many of which were involved with the original LCACE.
+The transition to an independent company provided a framework to sustain and grow its work beyond initial public funding mechanisms like HEIF 2.
+The company is led by a Director and Secretary, with a focus on delivering collaborative and effective programs for mutual benefit and wider impact.

 The eleven universities involved with the organization as core members are the City, University of London, Guildhall School of Music and Drama, Faculty of Education, Health and Community, Liverpool John Moores University, London South Bank University, Loughborough University London, Middlesex University London, Ravensbourne University, Royal Central School of Speech and Drama, University College London, and the University of West London.

 Partners

 LCACE university partners and core team have worked with a wide range of arts and cultural sector organisations in London on both short and long-term projects.
 A selection of such organisations include: Arts Council England (London) Artangel, The Art Fund, The Barbican, bfi southbank, British Library, British Museum, Bubble Theatre, Clod Ensemble, The Crafts Council, Create Kings X, ENO, Geffrye Museum, ICA, Space Media Arts, The Glass House, The Illustrious Company, Live Art Development Agency, MLA, Museum of London, National Portrait Gallery, Shakespeare's Globe, Tate Modern, Tate Britain, UK Film Council, V&A.